C4 Logo Return to main site

 HPV other than 16/18

-Detection of HPV 16 or 18 showed a slight decrease in 2022 compared to the preceding years (2018 to 2021), indicating the continued effectiveness of the National HPV Vaccination Program.
+Detection of HPV 16 or 18 showed a slight decrease in 2023 compared to the preceding years (2018 to 2022), indicating the continued effectiveness of the National HPV Vaccination Program.
 Other oncogenic HPV types were commonly detected, especially among the youngest age groups.
-Detection rates by Indigenous status were not available.

 HPV vaccine coverage has declined slightly and inequity in coverage has increased